Iraneus/betamedneed/_services/wellness.md

 layout: service
 ---

-Discover helpful products and practices for **brain care and overall wellness**, and accelerated recovery for better brain and neurological health outcomes so that instead of just surviving, you’re thriving.
+Discover helpful products and practices for **brain care** and accelerated recovery for improved brain and neurological outcomes and overall wellness.

 ![Wellness updates](/images/illustrations/updates.jpg)